jaustarz/CS2640-RPS/README.md

 **Hailee**
 - [x] Tell the user their choices
 - [X] Compare the users choice with the computers choice and output the result
+- [ ] add round number somewhere, maybe in the score board

 **Jibriel**
 - [x] Tell the rules of the game
 - [x] Ask the user to play in the beginning
+- [ ] make the dialog more intense

 ## Time Line
 - April 25th to 30th - Rules and Interface